ISKO UK Executive Committee

 Member Joy Nam

-Chair & Secretary
+Chair

 Aida Slavic

-My main job is editor-in-chief of the Universal Decimal Classification at the UDC Consortium (The Hague, Netherlands).
+My main job is Editor-in-Chief of the Universal Decimal Classification at the UDC Consortium (The Hague, Netherlands).
 I am also an adjunct Associate Professor in the Department of Information and Communication Sciences at the University of Zagreb, Croatia where I occasionally participate as a lecturer of postgraduate courses in indexing languages, knowledge organization and information retrieval (my webpage).

 Treasurer